04 Nov Hillsboro Home Remodel Contractors

 Before the remodel, few rooms in the house were large enough to accommodate the whole family.
-Now, Heidi, Daryl and their daughters can be sharing the same space even as they’re doing different things, be it cooking, reading, doing homework or watching television.
+Now, Heidi, Daryl and their daughters can share the same space even as they’re doing different things, be it cooking, reading, doing homework, or watching television.

-While we can’t confirm that Daryl has received his free lunch from his work buddies, suffice to say he won his bet.
-He and his family are content to spend many more years in their remodeled Hillsboro home.
+While we can’t confirm that Daryl has received his free lunch from his work buddies, suffice it to say he won his bet.
+He and his family are content to spend many more years in their new Hillsboro remodel.